bt3gl/building_blog/content/book_black_hat2.md

         sys.exist()
 ```

-To run it, we need to tell the local host machine (Kali Linux) to forward packets along both the gateway and the target IP address:
+To run it, we need to tell the local host machine (Kali Linux) to forward packets along with both the gateway and the target IP address:

 ```sh
 $ echo 1 /proc/sys/net/ipv4/ip_foward